vk-cs/docs-public/docs/en/ml/spark-to-k8s/instructions/manage-cluster/manage-cluster.md

 {tab(Management console)}

-1. [Go to](https://msk.cloud.vk.com/app/en/) the VK Cloud management console.
+1. [Go to](https://msk.cloud.vk.com/app/en/) your VK Cloud management console.
 1. Select the project where the desired cluster is located.
 1. Go to the **ML Platform** → **Spark in k8s** section.
 1. Perform one of the following actions: